Average Health Insurance Cost in 2025

 How much does health insurance cost at different ages?

-Health insurance costs more as you get older.
+Health insurance costs more as you get older, with the most significant increases starting when you reach your late 40s.
 The older you are, the more likely you are to have health problems, which makes your rate higher.

 Age doesn't affect your health insurance rates in New York or Vermont.
-And in six states, age affects rates differently than it does in the rest of the country.
+And in seven states, age affects rates differently than it does in the rest of the country.

 Health insurance cost by age